petabridge/Akka.Persistence.Extras/README.md

 4. Don't intend for the user to `Persist` or `Snapshot` anything else inside this actor.
 Delivery state only.

 We believe this will make the `AtLeastOnceDeliveryActor` more performant (smaller serialization / write-size impact), robust (persisted at all checkpoints), and easier to use ("it just works".)

+## `DeDuplicatingReceiverActor`
+This actor is on the _receiving_ side of an `AtLeastOnceDelivery` actor, and it is responsible for using a persistent strategy to ensure that messages are never processed more than once.

+## `ExactlyOnceStronglyOrderedDeliveryActor`
+This actor is responsible for guaranteeing an explicit message delivery order to each individually address recipient.
+Messages will never be delivered in any order other than FIFO using this actor - the first un-acknowledged message MUST be delivered and ACKed before the next undelivered message will be sent.

 ## Building this solution
 To run the build script associated with this solution, execute the following: